 Opening a premium bank account might be valuable if you can take advantage of all the benefits offered.
 That being said, there are some downsides, too.
 Meeting certain requirements can make this type of account inaccessible to some.
 Let’s take a closer look at the benefits and the downsides.

-• Higher APYs: Premium checking accounts typically come with higher annual percentage yield compared to basic checking accounts (which may not accrue any interest).
+• Higher APYs: Premium checking accounts typically come with higher APYs compared to basic checking accounts (which may not accrue any interest at all).
 That enhanced interest rate means your money earns more money.

 • Waived or lowered fees: In most cases, premium checking accounts will waive fees such as those for out-of-network ATMs, money orders, cashier’s checks, and wire transfers.
 Depending on the bank and what other accounts you have with them, you may even get lowered or waived fees on exchange rates for ATM withdrawals outside the U.S.